preston-woo/preston-woo.github.io/essays/smart-questions.md

 - Vague and missing key info (no code, no error message, no environment details)
 - Shows no research or troubleshooting effort
 - Uses a demanding tone (“fix it for me” and “urgent”)
-- Poor grammar and formatting, uses emojis and all caps
+- Poor grammar and formatting, uses emojis and all capital letters
 - Doesn’t state the actual goal or problem

 **Responses (hypothetical):**